SumoLogic/sumologic-docker-logging-driver/DEVELOPER.md

 ```bash
 $ docker run --log-driver=sumologic --log-opt sumo-url=<url> -i -t ubuntu bash
 ```
-This will create a bash session in docker container and send all console contents to Sumo HTTP source as log lines
+This will create a bash session in a docker container and send all console contents to a Sumo Logic HTTP source as log lines

 ## Run unit test
 The unit test is written in `XXX_test.go` which `XXX` is the module to be tested.
-You can launch all unite tests with:
+You can launch all unit tests with:
 ```bash
 $ go test -v
 ```